dodona-edu/judge-sql/README.md

 ### Generate updated database based with changes from previous exercises

-Place the `previous_solution.sql` in the `evaluation` folder.
+Place the `previous_solution.sql` in the `preparation` folder.
 Use this script if you want to update an existing database (only applicable for write queries).

 <details>